.45 ACP Ammo

 Reason One

-Matching bullet weights means that the recoil between both rounds should be similar.
-Notice I didn’t say equal, because self-defense ammo tends to be loaded hotter than FMJ rounds and will probably kick more.
+Matching bullet weights ensures that the recoil between practice and carry rounds is similar.
+I didn’t say they will be identical, as self-defense ammo is generally loaded hotter than FMJ rounds and will likely produce more recoil.

 Handgun Recoil 10mm vs .45 ACP